 Student Central is a type of "One Stop Student Shop" for students at Great Falls College Montana State University.
-Located at the north end of campus, just inside the atrium entrance, students can have confidence that everything they need in terms of services and information will be right there.
+Located at the north end of campus, just inside the atrium entrance, students can have confidence that everything they need in terms of services, programs, and information will be right there.
 Student Central contains the following services and functions for the College's students:

-- · Admissions and Recruitment
+- Admissions and Recruitment

 - Financial Aid

-- High School Career Coaches
+- College Pathways Advisor

 - Registrar/Records

 - Student Accounts

 - Student Activities

-- TRIO/Educational Opportunity Representative

-- Veteran's Services
+- Veterans Coordinator